 Ready to file?
-Follow these steps below.
+Follow the steps below.

 Step 1: Gather Relevant Forms

 - 1099-B: This details any money you made from a broker.
-It’ll show the exact you made for the year.

 - 1099-S: If you purchased or sold real estate for over $600, you should get a 1099-S from the person or entity that closed the transaction.

-- Any other evidence to prove improvements, depreciation, and sales.
+- Any other evidence to prove improvements, depreciation and sales.

 Once you have your documents together, you can get familiar with the IRS forms.
 You’ll report your information on the following:

-- Form 8949: You’ll report sales and exchanges of any asset, including bonds, stocks, real estate, and involuntary exchanges.
+- Form 8949: You’ll report sales and exchanges of any asset, including bonds, stocks, real estate and involuntary exchanges.
 If your number of exchanges exceeds the space on the page, don’t sweat it.
 You can fill out as many Form 8949s as necessary.